 Alternately, write a note.
 Or speak on the phone – which allows an intimate distance.
-Of course, the earlier you open up this dialogue in a relationship, the easier it is but nevertheless, start from today, because that is where you are now.
+Of course, the earlier you open up this dialogue in a relationship, the easier it is but nevertheless, start today because that is where you are now.

 Talk More and Try More…

 The door is now open to dialogue and for you to share your fantasies.
 Conversation about fantasy is about play, curiosity, transcending the limits of reality and moving beyond your usual boundaries.
 You can test out fantasies through talking (“Is there something you’ve always wanted to try?”) but you can also test through action.
 We act, we see and we wait for a response, then we try again.
 For instance, if you start kissing your partner on the couch, but they are pulling you towards the bedroom, they are showing you what they are comfortable with – this can also raise an opportunity to express your desire to have sex in the living room.
 Through a combination of action and words, allow yourself to be playful and open.
 Get past shame by trying: knock on the door and say, “Hello, room service is here.”
 As children well know, you need a playmate to play.
 If you are shamed or rejected when you start to play a game, you retreat into yourself.
 So willingness is key.
 But so is the ability to try again if the door is not opened the first time.

 Bring in a Third… No, not that Kind of Third